 Work disability can be a significant permanent partial disability benefit.
 To determine the dollar amounts of the work disability benefit, the insurance company will consider the age, education, and skill level of the injured worker. these are known as "social and vocational factors."
 The rules provide a point system, depending upon these factors.
 The calculation is then multiplied by either the injured worker's average weekly wage, or an index number known as the "state average weekly wage."
 Only the attending physician's opinion counts in determining whether an injured worker is able to return to the job at injury.

 The insurance company's decision on permanent partial disability appears in the Notice of Closure.
 If you do not agree with the calculation of the permanent partial disability award, you can file a Request for Reconsideration.
 This is an appeal of the Notice of Closure to the Oregon Workers' Compensation Division.
 Depending upon the issues you appeal, the Oregon Workers Compensation Division will assign a medical arbiter, which is a medical doctor, to perform and examination.
+In most cases, the Workers' Compensation Division will adopt the findings of the medical arbiter in deciding the appeal.
+It is important to know the risk before appealing your claim closure, because you could end up with less benefits than you did at closure.

 Can I request a lump sum payment of my permanent partial disability award?